Sample Trip Itinerary

 Today we pass through an important area in Dolomite history dating back to World War One.
 We will start off the run dropping down the trail before climbing up to the impressive Cinque Torri area.
 An optional side route includes exploring an extensive tunnel system through the mountain.
 Covering ten miles up and down the trails today, we will arrive at our rifugio in the afternoon.
 Our rifugio for the evening is one of the more remote rifugios, so the views of the dawn skies and starry evenings can't be beat.

 After getting an early start, today will be one of our longest and most spectacular days on the trail as we cover 13-14 miles featuring peaks, passes, and a chance at experiencing a brief via ferrata to aide through the spectacular rocks of the Nuvolau region.
 We'll be greeted with a warm welcome at our rifugio that serves excellent meals, apple strudels, and sunset views of that special Dolomiti light on the Pelmo.

 For our final full day on the trail, we'll enjoy our last high alpine vistas at the start of the trail before descending in altitude as vegetation turns to forest and we get a view of the impressive mountain walls from below.
 Most of the high elevation gains and losses are completed and there's long, yet moderate running to enjoy en route our final rifugio.

 Dolomites to Venice

-July 6: For our final morning, we'll enjoy an early breakfast and coffee at our rifugio before descending a couple of easy miles down to the town of Agordo.
-We'll then head back to Cortina or Venice (depending on your final destination), reaching it by evening where we say our goodbyes with new friends and tons of memories.
+For our final morning, we'll enjoy an early breakfast and coffee at our rifugio before descending a couple of easy miles down to the town of Agordo.
+We'll then head back to Venice, reaching it by evening where we say our goodbyes with new friends and tons of memories.